 [ Makenzie Way, 2020 Law Graduate at the University of Pennsylvania ]

-- ISAAC will update accordingly if your bar exam is rescheduled, you don’t need to do anything.
+If your bar exam is rescheduled, ISAAC will update your PSP.
+You don’t need to do anything.

-- If you are unable to get a seat to write the bar exam your BARBRI materials will remain available to you until the next bar exam offering at no additional cost, and ISAAC will update your study schedule accordingly.
+If you are unable to get a seat to write the bar exam, your BARBRI materials will remain available to you until the next bar exam offering at no additional cost.
+And ISAAC will update your study schedule accordingly.

-- If, due to the uncertain times we’re currently in, you are strongly opposed to, or uncomfortable with, sitting for the upcoming bar exam, BARBRI will allow you to transfer your BARBRI course to the next bar offering at no additional cost.
+If, due to the uncertain times we’re currently in, you are strongly opposed to, or uncomfortable with, sitting for the bar exam, BARBRI will allow you to transfer your BARBRI course to the next bar offering at no additional cost.

 If you are now planning to sit for the UBE in a different state than the one you plan to practice in, you must remember to transfer your score and budget for the transfer fee (generally, the transfer fee is the same as the application fee for the state).
 You will also need to complete both state’s character and fitness applications.
 You do not need to write the bar exam twice if both states are UBE states.
 However, you should keep your employer informed as to your bar plans.